 A comprehensive source for theory and research in international affairs, CIAO publishes a wide range of scholarship that includes working papers from university research institutes, occasional papers series from NGOs, foundation-funded research projects, proceedings from conferences, policy briefs and case studies by leading scholars.

-This is a full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War.
-They also include advertisements, news articles and editorials.
+A full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War, advertisements, news articles and editorials.

 Focuses on rare 18th and 19th century maps of the Western Hemisphere, but covers other areas.
 Features innovative interfaces for searching by area and time range.